The last home designed by Frank Lloyd Wright sells for $1.67 million

 "The new owner of the last home designed by Frank Lloyd Wright now owns a masterpiece by America's most iconic architect," Nate Schar, director of luxury real estate for Heritage Auctions, said in a statement.

-Nicknamed the "Circular Sun House," the 3,000-square-foot home is tucked into a rocky hillside in Phoenix.
+Nicknamed the "Circular Sun House," the 3,000-square-foot home is tucked into a rocky hillside in Phoenix, Arizona.

 Wright designed the home for Norman and Amy Lykes just before his death, drawing upon his concept of organic architecture.